 Clinical supervision is provided by paid staff and doctoral graduate students.
 Supervision models are developmental and supervisors strive to assist the student in developing his or her therapeutic orientation and most effective personal style; while collaborating closely with university liaisons.
 Supervision includes weekly individual and Thursday group sessions.
 Students work together as a team, in a wonderful exchange of mental health practices, to set in motion a group practice that can be offered to the community.
 Our trainings for the graduate students are rich in diversity of practice and theory.

 The level of counseling provided requires a challenging degree of competency and initiative.
-Case loads may include DHS clients, domestic and sexual abuse cases, personality disorders, trauma recovery, grief and loss, criminal behaviors, family relationships, and other common therapeutic concerns.
+Case loads may include DHS clients, offenders on Probation/Parole/Post-Prison Supervision, domestic and sexual abuse cases, personality disorders, trauma recovery, grief and loss, criminal behaviors, family relationships, and other common therapeutic concerns.
 We work with individuals, couples, families and groups.

 The number of available placements varies, depending on available supervisors, workspace, and the needs of the program.
-We typically place 4-8 interns per year.
+We typically place 4 counseling interns per next academic year, in December.
 We also welcome doctoral students who are seeking an opportunity to fulfill clinical supervision requirements.